emmamack/TicTacToad/reports/proposal.md

 ## First steps
-* Conceptual understanding of the computer networking we plan on doing (Berwin) - create reading list for socket programming; while this will be an ongoing learning process, our goal is for each member of the team to have a conceptual understanding of our computer networking.
+* Conceptual understanding of the computer networking we plan on doing (Berwin).
+Creating reading list for socket programming; while this will be an ongoing learning process, our goal is for each member of the team to have a conceptual understanding of our computer networking.
+This task will be done when all members of the team have completed the readings.
-* Set up basic connection between two machines on the same network (Maya, but all working closely) - after completing this, we will be able to start up two command shells and have them communicate with one another over the same network
+* Set up basic connection between two machines on the same network (Maya, but all working closely).
+After completing this, we will be able to start up two command shells on separate machines and have them communicate with one another over the same network.
-* Write a minigame for two players that’s run on one machine (Emma)
+* Write a minigame for two players that’s run on one machine (Emma).
+This is complete when there is a functional version of rock-paper-scissors in the terminal of a single device.